AESPS/operative-agent/README.md

 ## 🤘 Quick Vibes: Why You'll Love It

-- Feels like having a hacker buddy that *actually listens* rare find fr.
+- Feels like having a support-main buddy that actually listens — doesn’t just KS, just heals.
+Rare find fr fr✨
 - Doesn't ask "did you try nmap yet?" — it just does it.
 - Never complains about your spaghetti payloads.
-- Built to handle chaos, caffeine, and CTF pressure all at once.
-- A genuinely helpful tool that makes the grind a bit easier. 🔥
+- Probably a helpful tool that makes the grind a bit easier. 🔥

 ---